This site costs me quite a few dollars a year to maintain If you feel inclined, please click on the SECURE

 The park was granted special status from English Heritage in 1995 and is now included in the Register of Historic Parks and Gardens.
 With this Grade II listing, the profile of the park has been raised and, it is to be hoped, that its future conservation ensured by not letting the Council get its hands on it.
 And now, some random images of the Park taken since 2002 to date.

-Keepers - the demolished pool has now gone, victim of vandals.
+demolished swimming pool has now gone, victim of vandals.